 You may need flood insurance, even if your mortgage lender does not require it for your property.
 According to FEMA, more than 20 percent of claims for flood damage come from areas that are not deemed “high risk.”
 Without a specific flood insurance policy, you will not have the protection you need to cover the potentially catastrophic damage that can occur.
-While every policy is a little different, most flood insurance policies will cover damage to your home from things like groundwater seeping into your home, mudslides and water main breaks, when at least two properties in the area are affected.
+While every policy is a little different, most flood insurance policies will cover damage to your home for situations such as groundwater seeping into your home, mudslides and water main breaks, when at least two properties in the area are affected.

-If your home is located on a floodplain, the amount of insurance available through FEMA’s National Flood Insurance Program may not be sufficient to cover your risk of loss.
-That is where KORE Insurance Holdings can help.
+If your home is located in a floodplain, the amount of insurance available through FEMA’s National Flood Insurance Program may not be sufficient to cover your risk of loss.
+KORE can help.
 We have access to flood insurance providers in markets across the country and can help you find coverage that fits your budget and your need for protection.